-4. IGNITION SOURCES FOR GAS PILOT LIGHT-OFF (SETTING METHOD)
+4. IGNITION SOURCES FOR GAS PILOT LIGHT-OFF.
+(SETTING METHOD)

-Sources of ignition in the gas pilot SP-32-FD are electrical high energy spark igniters (HESI) or high tension igniters (HTI) equipped with the ignition rods of outer diameter up to 16 mm and coaxial electrode arrangement (see Fig. 3):
+Sources of ignition in the gas pilot SP-48 are electrical high energy spark igniters (HESI) or high tension igniters (HTI) equipped with the ignition rods of outer diameter 16 mm and coaxial electrode arrangement (see Fig. 3):

-- for the high energy spark igniter (HESI): this type of device creates single sparks of a high energy of 12J.
-With frequency of 4 to 5 sparks per second it ensures reliable ignition of a gas/air mixture under all conditions.
-The secondary circuit voltage is nominally 2000 VDC at primary supply 230 or 110 VAC,

-- for the high tension igniter (HTI): this type of device creates an electrical arc of low energy which allows for ignition of a gas/air mixture in clean environment and repeatable conditions.
-The secondary circuit voltage is 8 000 VAC at primary supply 230VAC or 110 VAC.
+- for the high energy spark igniter (HESI): this type of device creates single sparks of a high energy of about 12 J. With frequency of 4 to 5 sparks per second it ensures reliable ignition of a gas/air mixture under all conditions.
+The secondary circuit voltage is nominally 2,000 VDC at primary supply 230VAC or 110 VAC, - for the high tension igniter (HTI): this type of device creates an electrical arc of low energy which allows for ignition of a gas/air mixture in clean environment and repeatable conditions.
+The secondary circuit voltage is 8,000 VAC at primary supply 230VAC or 110 VAC.

-Both High Energy Spark Igniter and High Tension Igniter rods should be fitted the way that the tip end should be placed at a distance of ~ 10 mm back from the stabilizer plate (see Fig. 1).
+Using the Fireye High Tension Igniter, the end of the rod tip should be placed at a distance of 10 mm back from the swirler-stabilizer (see Fig.1).
+In case of the High Energy Spark Igniter, the rod tip should be placed further back ~ 50 mm back from the swirler-stabilizer.

-It should be noted that the rod tip positioning against the stabilizer in the pilot gas part assembly (pos.
+It should be noted that the rod tip positioning against the swirler-stabilizer plate in the pilot gas part assembly (pos.
 1 on Fig. 1) should be done outside the air tube only (do not install the rod in the gas head already mounted in the air tube).
 Only after proper rod positioning, should the rod be fixed by tightening the rod holding gland and the whole gas assembly with igniter rod inserted into the air tube pos.
 4.